 Key Area 6: Gender in Organisation Culture

+Objectives: Who:

-- Publication, dissemination and diffusion of GEP. - Establishment of policies, actions and instruments to support and monitor the implementation of the GEP - Raise awareness. - Develop GE support services and infrastructure. - Acquisition of GE know-how and best practices.
+Publication, dissemination and diffusion of GEP Establishment of policies, actions and instruments to suppport and monitor the implementation of the GEP Raise awareness.
+Develop GE support services and infrastructure.
+Acquisition of GE know-how and best pratices.
+1. GEB 2.
+IT department 3.
+Researchers, administrators and technical staff